redoyakanda/redoyakanda.github.io/_pages/about.md

       </p>

   <p>
-    I have published several papers in prestigious, top-tier venues, including <b style="color:blue;">ACM CCS</b> (3 papers), <b style="color:blue;">The Web Conference (WWW)</b>, and <b style="color:blue;">USENIX Security</b>, along with publications in respected journals and contributions to book chapters.
+    I have published several papers in prestigious, top-tier venues, including <b style="color:blue;">ACM CCS</b> (three papers), <b style="color:blue;">The Web Conference (WWW)</b>, and <b style="color:blue;">USENIX Security</b>, including a <b style="color:blue;">Distinguished Paper Award</b> at ACM CCS 2025.
+In addition, I have published in respected journals and contributed to book chapters.
 I also have several projects currently under review at top-tier venues, as well as others in progress, with planned submissions to leading conferences and journals.
   </p>
 </div>